Introduction

 Development in a Container

-The easiest way to compile and develop Aperture
+The easiest way to compile and develop Aperture is to use a Docker container.

-The official development container is fizban007/aperture_dev
+The official development container is fizban007/aperture_dev.
+The image is

-generated using the develop.Dockerfile
+generated using the develop.Dockerfile under the main Aperture git repo.
+It

-contains all the necessary libraries to develop Aperture
+contains all the necessary libraries to develop Aperture.

 In order to avoid using the root user in the container, a default user called

-is created by default.
+developer is created by default.
 It is recommended to mount a Docker volume

-(or a host directory) to the root directory /code
+(or a host directory) to the root directory /code which is writable by user developer.
+One can do this using:

 $ docker pull fizban007/aperture_dev